MasterShifu-X/SOC-Encoded-PowerShell-Detection/README.md

 ---

 ## ⭐ Key Takeaway

 This project demonstrates how SIEM, SOAR, Threat Intelligence, and AI-assisted triage can be integrated into a single workflow to improve SOC visibility and accelerate incident investigation.

+---

+## Disclaimer

+This project was developed in a controlled lab environment for educational and defensive security purposes only.

+The phishing website and BAT file were created solely to simulate adversary behavior and validate detection and response workflows.